Under Armour is discounting hundreds of styles to keep you cool and dry this summer | CNN Underscored

 Finding the ideal sports bra can be just as difficult as shopping for an everyday bra; not only do you have to find the correct fit, you also have to make sure the bra itself is suited for the activity you will be using it for.
 If you’re looking for something supportive during medium-impact activities like cycling, boxing or weight training, the Infinity Mid Heather Cover Sports Bra is designed specifically to work with the movement of your body during these workouts.

 Black leggings are a staple in any workout, but your favorite pair might not also work as a cooling base layer.
-These HeatGear No-Slip Ankle Leggings do both — they’re incredibly light so they can be worn under other clothing, but they’re also odor-proof and sweat-wicking, so you will never feel uncomfortable no matter how you’re wearing them.
+These HeatGear No-Slip Ankle Leggings do both — they’re incredibly light, so they can be worn under other clothing, but they’re also odor-proof and sweat-wicking, so you will never feel uncomfortable no matter how you’re wearing them.

 A warm sweatshirt doesn’t have to be heavy.
 The Rival Fleece Hoodie is lightweight but features a brushed fleece interior to keep you warm, no matter what weather you’re working out in.
 The hoodie also has pockets, meaning your hands won’t freeze either.